 Note that for all safe engagement, it is essential to recognise and address power dynamics to ensure that all voices are heard and respected, fostering a safe and inclusive environment for discussion.

-This guide has been developed based on the resources from Climate Emotions within this toolkit.
+This guide has been developed based on the resources about Climate emotions within this Toolkit.
 The climate emotions resource provides detailed information and links to external sources.

 Strategies for safe engagement